ARMmbed/mbed-os-5-docs/docs/tutorials/oc_pr_tut.md

 To create a pull request:

-1. When you publish a fork of another repository, the mbed developer site displays the ancestor repository under **Repository details**.
+1. When you publish a fork of another repository, the Arm Mbed developer site displays the ancestor repository under **Repository details**.
 If you are the repository owner, an additional **Create Pull Request** button is displayed on top.

 	<span class="images">![](images/repo_details.png)<span>A forked repository shows the details of its ancestry</span></span>